Code of Student Conduct

 16. Violations of Local, State, or Federal Laws

-Violations of local, state, or federal laws, even if not explicitly stated in the Student Code of Conduct, may subject the student to the student conduct process by the College.
+Violations of local, state, or federal laws, even if not explicitly stated in the Code of Student Conduct, may subject the student to the student conduct process by the College.
 A student at Lycoming College charged with or convicted of a criminal act while off campus may also be subject to action by the College.
 It is the responsibility of students to notify College Officials if they have violated laws.

-Reporting Violations of the Student Code of Conduct
+Reporting Violations of the Code of Student Conduct

 Any member of the Lycoming College community may file a report or complaint, which should be submitted as soon as reasonably possible.
 The College reserves the right to assume the role of Complainant and to refer information to local law enforcement.
 Reports should include as much detail as possible, including the name(s), date, location, and description of the alleged act(s) of the behavior.